Scalar-induced gravitational wave from domain wall perturbation: Conclusions

 \section{Conclusions}

-The DW is an important topological defect that formed during the spontaneous breaking of a discrete symmetry.
-The discrete symmetries commonly exist in various new particle physics, and therefore, the detection of the gravitational wave spectrum from the DW evolution can be a unique approach to testing the physics beyond the standard model.
-The GWs from the annihilation of the DW have been widely considered in previous literature.
-In this work, we provide for the first time the scalar-induced GW spectrum from the perturbations of the wall.
-We find that the spectrum has a sharp peak at frequency $k\simeq k_a$ (where $k_a$ is the frequency of the perturbation during the annihilation of the DW), which largely enhances the signal to be detectable for the experiments.
-For subhorizon modes with $k\gtrsim k_a$, the spectrum decays as $\propto k^{-16}$.
-While for the superhorizon modes with $k\lesssim k_a$, the spectrum scales as $\propto k^{3}$, which is consistent with the causality.
-The induced GW signals from DW perturbations are distinguishable from the other GW sources, such as first-order phase transition, inflation, and cosmic string.
-The detection of this signal in various GW experiments, including PTAs, LISA, Taiji, Tianqin, and LIGO, will be presented in the upcoming work.
+The DW is a significant topological defect that arises during the spontaneous breaking of a discrete symmetry.
+Discrete symmetries are prevalent in various models of new particle physics; therefore, detecting the GW spectrum resulting from the evolution of DWs can serve as a unique method for probing physics beyond the Standard Model.

+Previous literature has extensively examined the GWs emitted during the annihilation of DWs.
+In this work, we present, for the first time, the scalar-induced GW spectrum resulting from perturbations of the wall.
+Our findings indicate that the spectrum exhibits a pronounced peak at the frequency \(k \simeq k_a\) (where \(k_a\) represents the frequency of perturbation at the time of DW annihilation), significantly enhancing the signal to levels that may be detectable in experiments.
+For subhorizon modes with \(k \gtrsim k_a\), the spectrum decays as \(\propto k^{-16}\).
+In contrast, for superhorizon modes with \(k \lesssim k_a\), the spectrum scales as \(\propto k^{3}\), which aligns with causality principles.

+The induced GW signals from DW perturbations can be distinguished from other GW sources, including first-order phase transitions, inflation, and cosmic strings.
+We will discuss the potential for detecting this signal across various GW experiments, including PTAs, LISA, Taiji, Tianqin, and LIGO, in forthcoming work.